Day Trips from Lisbon

 Perfect locations from Lisbon for amazing day trips are Sintra for castles and Cascais for the Atlantic Ocean.

 Sintra is about a 40-minute train ride away, from the train station in the beautiful Rossio square, located in central Lisbon.
+To this day, is one of the most amazing places I ever visited.

 Sintra

-Sintra is an UNESCO World Heritage Site for a reason and is a fascinating place to visit.
-Is one of the most popular day trips from Lisbon.
-I only visited Pena Palace, so I have still plenty of reasons to return, hopefully on a sunny day.
+Up in the Sintra hills, I only visited Palácio Nacional da Pena or Pena Palace, so I have still plenty of reasons to return, hopefully on a sunny day.
 I was “lucky” enough to be in Sintra in the only day that was raining, but perhaps rain made my visit to this castle even more magical.
+The ornamental stone carvings of the castle are unforgettable.
+To this day, is one of my favorite places in Europe and the most interesting colorful castle I visited.

 In addition, you can visit the National Palace or the Moorish castle and hike in National Park of Sintra.
-On the way back to Lisbon, I stopped at a beautiful Oriente train station.
+On the way back to Lisbon, I stopped at a beautiful and modern Oriente train station.

 Cascais